Skip to content

 chapel (1) cray-lustre-client-ofed (1) dvs (1) libfabric (1) xpmem (1)

-If you want to filter this output by name of module you can pass the argument, so for example, if you want to know number of modules named PrgEnv-gnu and PrgEnv-cray you can run:
+If you want to filter this output by the name of module you can pass the name as an argument.
+For example, if you want to know the number of modules named PrgEnv-gnu and PrgEnv-cray you can run:

 module overview PrgEnv-cray PrgEnv-gnu